yasiryagi/helpdesk/README.md

 To get started and participate on the Joystream testnets, you must first generate `Key(s)`, and sign up for a `Membership`.
 This requires no software or downloads, and can be done in your browser [here](http://testnet.joystream.org).

 ## Generate Keys
-Click `Keys` in the sidebar, and then select the `Generate Keys` tab.
+Click `My keys` in the sidebar, and then select the `Generate Keys` tab.
 The choices you make from here, depends a little on how you want to participate.
 If you just want to play around, you can just follow the defaults.
 If you have a specific role in mind, you might want to follow the links to the instructions in the header, or access them via [Active Roles](#active-roles).

 In any event, the `Keys` will be stored in your browser for your convenience, but it's safest to save your `Raw seed` (you need it for certain roles) and save the .json file.
 The `Mnemonic` can also be used to restore your `Keys`, but will not do you any good if you want to become a `Validator`.